rootflo/wavefront/README.md

 Wavefront AI is an open-source middleware platform designed to:
 - Seamlessly connect to any API, database or file storage system
-- Connect to any LLM or SLMs
+- Connect to any LLM or SLM
 - Build AI-driven agents, workflows, and automations across enterprise by connecting to multiple data sources, knowledge bases, and services
 - Provide authentication, authorization, observability, monitoring & evaluation for all agents & workflows

 ## What people build with Wavefront ?
 - To build AI agents & workflows to audit, underwrite, supervise contact center, and automate business processes
 - To build knowledge bases & RAG ready applications for internal enterprise use
-- To build voice & conversational agents collections and sales usecases
+- To build voice & conversational agents collections and sales use-cases
 - To build AI workflows to connect multiple data sources, knowledge bases, and services